How One-stroke painting brushes are made and a little history.

 The seasoned hardwood handles are made from wood of managed renewable sources and are coated in black lacquer, then over printed.
 The weight and length of the handle was chosen to give the correct balance to the brush, making it comfortable and easy to use.

 The rigger is all synthetic which makes it very hard wearing, it comes to a very fine point with a long length of filament.

 Brushes are an important tool for expressing skill.

 Home - About Me - Art-E-Books - Blending Coloured Pencils - Dip Pens -

-Directory - Galleries - Gouache - Ink Properties - Flower Gallery -
+Directory - Galleries - Gouache - Ink Properties - Ink Types - Flower Gallery -

 News - One-Stroke Brushes - Painting Techniques - Pen and Ink - Products - Testimonials